-In this guide, we’ll look at 51 different types of content marketing.
-Along with examples of how to use them effectively.
+This guide covers all 51 types of content marketing.
+With examples of how to use them effectively.

-Then they look at different products or services to figure out which ones might help them.
+Then they look at different products or services to figure out which option is best for them.

-Informational content is great at the beginning, when people aren’t actively shopping yet.
+Informational content at the beginning, when people aren’t actively shopping yet.
 It introduces people to your brand.
 And it builds trust with them.

 Blog posts have a lot of strengths.